-The company's activities and future prospects have been reviewed and the company plans to continue trading within the tea market and expand its category to other segments which can provide sustainable growth.
-The company is looking to maximise the value of its portfolio of brands and to increase its presence in the wider beverage market specifically in the Non Black tea categories.
-It is also looking to consolidate its position in ready-to-drink and functional drinks space with its recently launched products.
+The company's activities and future prospects have been reviewed and the company plans to continue trading within the tea market and expand its presence to other food and beverage segments which can provide sustainable growth.
+The company is looking to maximise the value of its portfolio of brands and establish growth in new channels such as cereals, where the company has recently launched a millet based product under the "Joyfull" brand.